AutomationLover/goexpert_handson/w5/guide.md

 ```

 **Step 3**: Push code to ECR
-follow the cli in "view push commands" in previous Step
+follow the cli in "view push commands" in previous Step.

+pls copy all files from folder goexpert_handson/w5/repo/, and then git add/commit/push to the ECR repo

 if some docker issue, please try restart